ekrabismi/trax-lrs/README.md

 ### Database

-- `DB_CONNECTION` should be `mysql` with MySQL and MariaDB, `pqsql` with PostgreSQL or `mongodb` with a pure MongoDB scenario.
-For hybrid database scenarios, it should be `mysql` or `pqsql` depending of your relational database.
+- `DB_CONNECTION` should be `mysql` with MySQL and MariaDB, `pgsql` with PostgreSQL or `mongodb` with a pure MongoDB scenario.
+For hybrid database scenarios, it should be `mysql` or `pgsql` depending of your relational database.

 #### Relational database (when applicable)